 You may be asking what does work?
 It isn’t a secret.
 It takes hard work and working with a knowledgeable web designer and digital marketing firm.
 Here are the main ingredients of an effective SEO strategy.

 - SEO Strategy: It starts with a basic SEO strategy plan.
 The plan should outline who your target audience is and the keywords they use when searching for a business like yours.
 Once you have those keywords, you need to do research with an SEO consultant on which ones you have a chance of ranking for and developing new ones that will bring in targeted traffic.
+If you have stiff competition for keywords you want you can try using long tailed keywords to get more traction.
 Then your site and content (see below) are built around these keywords.

 - Content: Also mentioned earlier.
 It would help if you had an effective content marketing strategy.
 No matter what type of business you have, content marketing will help.
 Content marketing is an entire discipline within digital marketing, and not every web designer can do it or even offers it.
 Find a web designer or company that does.

 - SEO Tools: I recommend most businesses build sites in WordPress.
 This is a robust development platform with many plugins and tools built-in or available to optimize your content and help your site perform well in search engines.
 WordPress makes up about 35% of the websites worldwide and is growing daily.
 Yoast is a popular plugin for SEO and one we have used ourselves.
 There are others as well.

 - Data Analytics: SEO is an ongoing effort.
 It is NOT a one-and-done kind of project.
 You need to monitor your traffic and content.
 When you find content that is resonating with people, you create similar stuff.
 When you see traffic numbers climbing and bounce rates declining, you are on the right path.
 Let your data guide your efforts.
 Trying to do SEO without good data analytics is like flying a plane blind with no instruments.